UFOMelkor/DkplusCrud/docs/controller.md

 [`DkplusCrud\Controller\Action\DefaultAction`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Action/DefaultAction.php)

 Can be used in most cases.
 It does not more than triggering the three events und returning the event result.
+On each event you can hook some features in so they will be executed.

 ### SingleEntityAction

 [`DkplusCrud\Controller\Action\SingleEntityAction`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Action/SingleEntityAction.php)

 Should be used in most cases working on a single entity like showing or deleting.
-If there is no entity available after the `pre`-event a `notFound`-event will be triggered instead of `main`- and `post`-event.
+If there is no entity available after the `pre`-event a `notFound`-event will be triggered instead of the `main`- and `post`-event.

 ### UpdateFormAction